2600hz/kazoo/core/kazoo_auth/doc/multi_factor.md

 1. Use Crossbar multi factor API endpoint to configure Duo by you IKey, SKey, AKey, API hostname.
 2. Enable multi factor (See [Crossbar Auth Config](../../../applications/crossbar/doc/multi_factor.md)) for a Crossbar auth module.
 3. Users can now use a usual Crossbar authentication procedure (for example with `cb_user_auth`).
-4. Kazoo auth MFA and Crossbar will return `siq_request` and `api_hostname` to client.
+4. Kazoo auth MFA and Crossbar will return `sig_request` and `api_hostname` to client.
 5. Use `Duo-Web-v2.js` to implement Duo client side for performing 2FA authentication.
 See [Duo Web](https://duo.com/docs/duoweb) (steps 3 and beyond in **Instructions** section).
 6. Send back the Duo response to kazoo by repeating the auth request in step 3 by adding `multi_factor_response` as payload.
-7. If `siq_response` is valid, user's will be authenticated and a token will be generated, otherwise a HTTP `401 unauthorized` will be returned.
+7. If `sig_response` is valid, user's will be authenticated and a token will be generated, otherwise a HTTP `401 unauthorized` will be returned.

 ####### Sample Duo configuration (see step 1 above)